How to prioritise your workload at your Start-up.

 Estimating how much time a task requires to complete will help you manage your workload and organise your priorities.

-Being realistic opens in new window about how much you can possibly tackle in one day is essential to managing your workload successfully.
+Being realistic about how much you can possibly tackle in one day is essential to managing your workload successfully.
+New business owners can suffer burnout if they take on more tasks than they can realistically complete.

 When estimating how long a task will take, consider your normal working pace, and allow extra time for breaks or interruptions that are an inevitable part of your daily work life.